World Famous Fly Fishing

+Wade and cast where a river runs through it.
 Whether you’ve dreamed of Montana fly fishing for years or you’ve yet to cast for the first time, you will not be disappointed by the opportunities on our namesake Rock Creek.
-Four miles of private access and pristine river frontage on this freestone mountain stream boasts seven species of fish: Westslope cutthroat, rainbow, cut-bow, brown, brookie, bull and the Rocky Mountain whitefish.
+Four miles of private access and pristine river frontage on this freestone mountain stream boasts seven species of fish: Westslope cutthroat, rainbow, cut-bow, brown, brook, bull and the Rocky Mountain whitefish.

-Rock Creek is famous for its salmonfly hatch starting in late May and lasting into July, as well as additional hatches including mayflies, golden stoneflies and caddis fly.
+Rock Creek is famous for its spring salmonfly hatch, as well as additional hatches including mayflies, golden stoneflies and caddis fly.
+It’s also known for phenomenal fishing conditions and fish populations early spring through fall.
 Our licensed and trained fishing guides are excited to share their professional expertise and personal passion for fishing.
 They go above and beyond to ensure that your fishing experience is both enjoyable and successful.

 Walk & Wade on Rock Creek